PolMine/cwbtools/cran-comments.md

 ## General remarks

-The 'cwbtools' package concentrates and consolidates a set of functions and classes that were previously included in the 'polmineR' package, and the 'RcppCWB' package, and in other packages that were only available via GitHub.
+The 'cwbtools' package concentrates and consolidates a set of functions and classes that were previously included in the 'polmineR' and the 'RcppCWB' package, or that were scattered across packages (I wrote) that were only available via GitHub.

 ## Test environments